 As you can see above, I kept that manual close to hand all the time and also had my PC across the room with a browser open on the Ortur and MadeTheBest sites.

-Belts in place, fitted through the end-slots (see slot on the photo on the left below) and held in place by dual-purpose bolts (only 2 sizes used so impossible to get wrong) and trightened up I began to work on the wiring – simple enough as I found it impossible to put the wrong plug into the wrong socket.
+Belts in place, fitted through the end-slots (see slot on the photo on the left below) and held in place by dual-purpose bolts (only 2 sizes used so impossible to get wrong) and tightened up I began to work on the wiring – simple enough as I found it impossible to put the wrong plug into the wrong socket.
 Comparing this to my other large engraver (the Eleksmaker A3 Pro Engraver) I found the belt fastening on the Ortur to be better – and of course the Ortur has (in my case) a 5500mw output laser as against the 3500mW on the Eleksmaker.

-When it came to wiring, it was mostly case of pushing non-reversable plugs into sockets, a couple of ground wires and 2 sets of contacts for limit switches.
+When it came to wiring, it was mostly a case of pushing non-reversable plugs into sockets, a couple of ground wires and 2 sets of contacts for limit switches.
 See the red and black wires in the photo below.

-All pretty much straight-forward, but now of course I had to make sure it works – there are a ton of links available on the MadeTheBest site and of course Ortur’s own site – including software, one option being LightBurn (trial) – I already have a registered Lightburn from my experiences with the Eleksmaker and other engravers – and I plan to use that.
+All pretty much straight-forward, but now of course I had to make sure it wored – there are a ton of links available on the MadeTheBest site and of course Ortur’s own site – including software, one option being LightBurn (trial) – I already have a registered Lightburn from my experiences with the Eleksmaker and other engravers – and I plan to use that.
 Lasergrbl is another option.
 I gave that a try as well.

 The laser module incidentally was really easy to fit – 2 long screws, one simple connector and an earth wire.
 This is one of the more powerful semiconductor lasers at 5500mW (the headline claim of 20w is of course the input power, not output).